RahulMasku/SRM-3-2-ECE-Time-Table/README.md

-# ECE time-table FOR 6TH SEM USING HTML AND CSS
+# ECE time-table for 6th sem using HTML & CSS
 Time Table useful for ECE SRM Students!
 .
 .